chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, if we treat all the teachers we have taken refuge with as Buddhas, we will surely receive the blessings of the Buddhas and Tathagatas.

-Sometimes, it is necessary to regard Buddhas, Bodhisattvas, and Buddhas as incarnations of teachers, and the merits of such visualization are even greater.
+Sometimes, it is necessary to regard teachers as incarnations of Buddhas and Bodhisattvas, and the merits of such visualization are even greater.

 (2) The Buddhist scriptures on merit and virtue as viewed by the Buddha